xin-wang-kr/xin-wang-kr.github.io/_pages/about.md

 * May 2024, my first-authored research on AI chatbot for patient feedback improvement was selected and featured on __ACM Research Showcase__.
 Thank you so much for the affirmation. 🎉 [[link](https://www.growkudos.com/publications/10.1145%252F3613905.3637149/reader)]
 * May 2024, extended version of user trust modeling work was accepted by __CUI conference 2024__ as a poster paper.
 * May 2024, user trust modeling work was accepted by __CUI workshop@CHI'24__ [[link](https://cui.acm.org/workshops/CHI2024/wp-content/uploads/2024/04/User-Trust-Modeling-in-Conversational-User-Interface-Based-onWord-Embedding-Bias.pdf)].
-* May 2024, awarded __Jim Geer Summer Scholarship ($2,400)__. 🎉 This is a big funding support for my summer research project on trust&bias-based conversational agent.
+* May 2024, awarded __Professor Jim Geer Summer Scholarship ($2,400)__. 🎉 This is a big funding support for my summer research project on trust&bias-based conversational agent.
 * Apr 2024, served as __Reviewer__ for __the ACM CUI conference 2024__.
 * Apr 2024, awarded __Watson Professional Development Fund__ for conference attendance ($500).
 * Mar 2024, got acceptance offer for __Oxford Machine Learning Summer School__.
 Main topic: __Generative AI & Representation Learning__. [[link](https://www.oxfordml.school/)]